livingdocsIO/documentation/content/enterprise/guides/routing-system.md

     * Should this document get republished with another slug than `about`, e.g.
       `about-us`, the path pattern such as `/page/:slug` would give `/page /about-us` instead of `/page/about`.
-The routes indexer notices the new publication and updates the cache `"path:5:/page/about"` replacing `data` like this:
+The routes indexer notices the new publication and updates the cache `'path:5:/page/about'` replacing `data` like this:
         ```js
-        "data": {
+        data: {
-          "type": "redirect",
+          type: 'redirect',
-          "path": "/page/about-us",
+          path: '/page/about-us',
-          "resource": {
+          resource: {
-            "statusCode": 301 // HTTP301 is 'Moved Permanently'
+            statusCode: 301 // HTTP 301 is 'Moved Permanently'
           }
         }
         ```
-    * It would also write a new cache entry for `"path:5:/page/about-us"`.
+    * It would also write a new cache entry for `'path:5:/page/about-us'`.

 ## Configuration